Federal Immigration Violations Defense Lawyer

 (2) eludes examination or inspection by immigration officers, or

-commission of any such offense, be fined under title 18 or imprisoned not more than 6 months, or both, and, for a subsequent commission of any such offense, be fined under title 18, or
+commission of any such offense, be fined under title 18 or imprisoned not more than six months, or both, and, for a subsequent commission of any such offense, be fined under title 18, or

 imprisoned not more than 2 years, or both.